 Weekend parking is free at the Larkspur Ferry, so we convinced ourselves that perk will make up for the lack of train service.
 Another benefit Larkspur Ferry offers is the Clipper card – big savings!
 After jetting across the bay in a quick 35-minute boat ride, we fawn over majestic Coit Tower as the ferry floats into port.

 Moments later, we disembarked at San Francisco’s famous Embarcadero ferry building and hit the city of San Francisco on foot with a general idea of our plans but no major commitments.

-We settled on massages at Hotel Vitale Spa located on the Embarcadero – a hop, skip and a jump away.
-Actually, it’s literally across the street from the ferry building.
+We settled on massages at Hotel Vitale Spa, a hop, skip and a jump away from the Embarcadero.
+It’s literally across the street from the ferry building.
 Even though this hotel caters to tourists, it’s a secret spot for locals who get chilled to the bone with the city’s moist cold weather.

 The concierge at Hotel Vitale mentioned a bottomless champagne brunch at La Fusion located on the quaint European alley, Belden Place.
 An option one can’t refuse.
 This alley is a treasure trove of quint awning covered restaurants with cozy outdoor heaters.

 Next, we hopped the trolley for a mere $2 and moseyed over to Museum of Modern Art on 3rd Street.